SickChill/SickChill.Wiki/Settings-explained.md

 ##Backup

-* This sections allows you to create an backup of your SickRage settings.
+* This sections allows you to create an backup of your Sick-Rage settings.
 The files include :
   * `sickbeard.db` That contains all your shows
   * `config.ini` That contains all your settings
   * `Cache folder` That contains all your search results